BaadMaro/CTF/Zain CTF 2022/Web/nj1nx/README.md

 }
 ```

-The location /static dosen't end with / which lead to a path travaseral vulnerability in Nginx
+The location /static dosen't end with / which lead to a path traversal vulnerability in Nginx

 Details here : https://www.acunetix.com/vulnerabilities/web/path-traversal-via-misconfigured-nginx-alias/